PhilipPartsch/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 All Transport Protocol Bindings shall support transporting more than one SOME/IP message in a Transport Layer PDU (i.e. UDP packet or TCP segment).
+This is called nPDU feature (Zugkonzept) and support shall cover receiving and sending.

+.. feat_req:: 🎯
+    :id: feat_req_someip_741
+    :reqtype: Requirement
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+If an ECU has a cyclic send task (meaning it sends only every x ms), the ECU shall support the nPDU feature even without configuration to minimize the number of IP packets transporting SOME/IP messages.

+Note:
+The nPDU feature works only on SOME/IP messages using the same socket.
+This requirement does not mean to combine SOME/IP messages of different sockets.

 .. feat_req:: 🎯
     :id: feat_req_someip_664